Assan Musa Camara: Political career

 He came under the president's suspicion of backing independent candidates in the Upper River Division in the 1982 general election.
 After the election, he lost the vice presidency and dropped out from the cabinet.
 He resigned from the PPP on 4 February 1986.
 Later that same month, he does the Gambia People's Party (GPP), along with two former ministers.

 After the 1994 coup, the GPP was banned and he himself was barred from standing in the parliament.
 In December 2002, the United Democratic Party (UDP) was reported to appoint Camara as its national chairman but Camara himself turned it down.
 In January 2005, he supported the National Alliance for Democracy and Development (NADD), which he was chosen as its chairman.
 Tensions within the NADD led to his resignation on 7 March 2006, and he retired from politics soon after.

-He died in Banjul in September 2013 after a long illness and was buried in Old Jeshwang Cemetery, Kanifang.
+He died in Banjul on 15 September 2013, aged 90, after a long illness and was buried in Old Jeshwang Cemetery, Kanifang.